peitalin/FHE-experiments/fhe-zama/README.md

 Need a way to conditionally reveal encrypted state to some users, without the MPC nodes every seeing plaintext.
 - Decrypt Bob just for Alice to see, conditional on Bob being "close" to Alice.

-Perhap Private-set-intersection (PSI) can help:
+Perhaps private-set-intersection (PSI) can help:
 [PSI](https://github.com/gausslabs/MP-PSI/blob/main/pkg/README.md):
 - PSI being used for confidential "coincidence of wants" in social apps:
     - tinder